 It is recommended to purchase pendants that depict the whole of Buddha's body due to the importance of the symbolism rather than just his head and hands.
 In most cases, the Buddha will be depicted in meditation posture or the earth-touching posture, which symbolizes the time the Buddha called the Earth to witness, prior to his Enlightenment.

-Gemstones Buddha pendants have substantial energetic power from not only the engraved images, but also from the gemstone properties themselves.
+Gemstone pendants like jade Buddha pendant or obsidian Buddha necklace have substantial energetic power from not only the engraved images, but also from the natural crystals and gemstones themselves.

-For followers of alternative healing practices, gemstones like jade, obsidian, tiger eye, amethyst carry a sweet, light and nourishing energy that can feel very healing.
+For followers of alternative healing practices, gemstones like jade, obsidian, tiger eye, amethyst carry a special, light and nourishing energy that can feel very healing.

 The lotus flower has been a respected symbol of purity, beauty, and rebirth.
 It has been hailed as a representation of how difficulties and trials can bring forth a majestic transformation in a person as he or she is honed and moulded into the beauty they are today.
 A perfect emblem gives a profound significance.
 It shows that there is more to beauty than what meets the eye.